NVIDIA/k8s-device-plugin/README.md

   deviceListStrategy:
       the desired strategy for passing the device list to the underlying runtime [envvar | volume-mounts] (default "envvar")
+  deviceIDStrategy:
+      the desired strategy for passing device IDs to the underlying runtime [uuid | index] (default "uuid")
   nvidiaDriverRoot:
       the root path for the NVIDIA driver installation (typical values are '/' or '/run/nvidia/driver')
 ```